-As explained more fully in their statement set out on page 101 the Council is responsible for: the preparation of the financial statements and for being satisfied that they give a true and fair view: such internal control as it determines is necessary to enable the preparation of financial statements that are free from material misstatement. whether due to fraud or error; assessing the group and parent University's ability to continue as a going concern, disclosing, as applicable, matters related its predecessors) and regulations made to going concern; and using the going concern basis of accounting unless it either intends to liquidate the group or the parent University or to cease operations, or has no realistic alternative but to do so.
+As explained more fully in their statement set out on page 101 the Council is responsible for: the preparation of the financial statements and for being satisfied that they give a true and fair view: such internal control. as it determines is necessary to enable the preparation of financial statements that are free from material misstatement. whether due to fraud or error; assessing the group and parent University's ability to continue as a going concern, to going concern; and using the going concern basis of accounting unless it either intends to liquidate the group or the parent University or to cease operations, or has no realistic alternative but to do so.